Disclaimer: All Harry Potter related characters, places and themes belong to J.K. Rowling, Bloomsbury and Scholastic.

 Draco laughed quietly and shook his head.
 "Do you want a story tonight?"

 Zane thought for a moment, his little pink lips pursed in contemplation.
 As Zane made his father wait for an answer, Draco studied his son, like he did most nights.

 Zane smiled and turned to his side, his eyelids drooping.
-"Goodnight, daddy," he whispered.
+"G'night, Daddy," he whispered.

 Draco kissed his forehead and tucked the covers around him tighter.
 "Night, Z."

-When he reached his own bedroom, the one he rarely shared with Pansy while they were married, his thoughts drifted to the memories of how he came to be a single father of the most wonderful child a man could ask for.
+When he reached his own bedroom, the one he had seldom shared with Pansy while they were married, his thoughts drifted to the memories of how he came to be a single father of the most wonderful child a man could ask for.

 "You're pregnant?"
 Draco choked.